Triple zero process

-Always call 000 if there is a threat to life or property.
+Always call triple zero if there is a threat to life or property.

-Your call will then be connected to a Triple Zero operator who will assist you.
+Your call will then be connected to a triple zero operator who will help you.

 The operator will need two pieces of information:

 the address where you need police, fire or ambulance to come

 exactly what is happening.

 View the information sheet on the Triple Zero process: